sunilpasupuleti/expenses-manager/README.md

 \*\* You must have a google developer account to run this project.

-If you already have a developer account dont forgot to link billing account, becausesome api's that we use like Google Cloud Vision requires.
+If you already have a developer account dont forgot to link billing account, because some api's and features that we use

 you can check the Google Cloud Vision API pricing from https://cloud.google.com/vision/